cscart/docs/en/upgrade/upgrade_package.rst

 .. warning::

-    This article is out of date.
-It describes how to work with the tool that builds core upgrade packages.
-That tool was intended for internal use by CS-Cart team and is no longer used.
+    This article describes how to work with the tool for building core upgrade packages.
+That tool was intended for internal use by CS-Cart team.

 To create an upgrade package automatically, we wrote the **build.php** script (*_tools/upgrade/*).
 Run it with the following command: